Migz93/ha-govje-weather/DEVELOPMENT.md

 - Defines `SENSOR_TYPES` with all available sensors
 - Implements the `JerseyWeatherSensor` class
 - Sets up sensor entities with the async_setup_entry function
+- Implements time-of-day aware sensors that use morning, afternoon, or evening data based on current time
+- Provides future forecast periods as attributes for time-of-day aware sensors

 Each sensor entity extracts specific data from the JSON response and presents it as a Home Assistant entity.
+Time-of-day aware sensors automatically select the appropriate data field based on the current time of day and expose future periods as attributes.

 ### `weather.py`